openmod/OpenMod.WebServer/README.md

 # OpenMod.WebServer

-Provides a web server for OpenMod and it's plugins.
+Provides a web server, API and dashboard for OpenMod and its plugins.